 Upsides and benefits

-› Lowers your risk of bone fractures.
+› Lowers your risk of fractures due to osteoporosis.

 › If you're unable to use bisphosphonates or are still having fractures despite being on other medications, Forteo (Teriparatide) can be a good alternative.